 I then turned the card over and taped up the slack.
 End of story!

 I suppose that this might not be a way to transport really expensive jewelry.
 Luckily (?)
 I don’t have this problem.
 Sure, I have nice-er jewelry, but it’s not really expensive– more, sentimental.
 Take this 14k gold amethyst necklace.
-I got it at a small village in rural England, while antique shopping with my roommate.
+I got it at a small village in rural England—same place where I got some wooden watches before the wedding—while antique shopping with my roommate.
 It’s from 16th century England!

 Or this white gold/diamond necklace that I wore for my wedding.
 Due to a pregnancy-induced nickel allergy, I can no longer wear white gold, but I am definitely saving this for my daughter someday.